The Mashki Gate Restoration

 The Mashki Gate in Mosul was one of the monumental gates of Nineveh, the oldest and the most populous city of the Assyrian empire, an imperial capital, and a major crossroads between the eastern Mediterranean and the Iranian plateau.
 The remains of Nineveh lie across the river from modern-day Mosul and partially within the boundaries of the old city.

 The objective of the project is to reconstruct this exceptional building in close collaboration with the State Board of Antiquities and Heritage and the Mosul University.
-This initiative is also generating local employment in construction and brickmaking, as well as training opportunities in traditional building techniques.
-Ultimately, the project will transform the monument into an educational center on the history of Nineveh.
+This initiative is also designed to generate local employment in construction and brickmaking, as well as training opportunities in traditional building techniques.
+Ultimately, the the monument will become an educational center on the history of Nineveh.